tlevine/dada.pink/bicycle-on-airplane/index.md

 city center.
 It was quite amusing.

 My bicycle got somewhat damaged on its way to Schipol.
-It seems that my front racks are messed up, my front wheel is out of true, and the thing that the right pedal attaches to is bent such that I can't screw the pedal back in.
+It seems that my front rack is messed up on the right side (and maybe on the left, but I'm not sure), my front wheel is out of true, and the thing that the right pedal attaches to is bent such that I can't screw the pedal back in.
 I didn't check whether the frame was bent.
+It looks like something pressed really hard from the right side against the bottom-front of the bicycle.

 Here starts the amusement.
 I checked my bike without substantially disassembling it and packing it nicely in a box.
 I had read that such